k-kinzal/dgeni-markdown-example/docs/ng/directive/ngPluralize.md

 <span ng-non-bindable>`{{personCount}}`</span>.
 The closed braces `{}` is a placeholder
 for <span ng-non-bindable>{{numberExpression}}</span>.

+If no rule is defined for a category, then an empty string is displayed and a warning is generated.
+Note that some locales define more categories than `one` and `other`.
+For example, fr-fr defines `few` and `many`.

 # Configuring ngPluralize with offset
 The `offset` attribute allows further customization of pluralized text, which can result in a better user experience.
 For example, instead of the message "4 people are viewing this document",